SOS messages, panic as virus breaks India's health system

 “It is true that many people are getting infected with corona," he said.
 "But the number of people recovering from corona is equally high."

-India's Government said last week it would expand its vaccination programme to make all adults eligible, something long urged by health experts.
+India's government said last week it would expand its vaccination program to make all adults eligible, something long urged by health experts.

 But vaccinations take time to show their effect on the numbers of new infections, and there are questions of whether manufacturers will be able to keep up with the demand.
 The pace of vaccination across the country also appears to be struggling.

-Volunteers, from students to technology professionals, nonprofit organisations and journalists, are circulating information on the availability of hospital beds, critical drugs and oxygen cylinders.
+Volunteers, from students to technology professionals, nonprofit organizations and journalists, are circulating information on the availability of hospital beds, critical drugs and oxygen cylinders.

 The system is imperfect, but some are getting badly needed help.